oslokommune/ukeweb_designsystem/docs/utils/README.md

 * desktop-and-up (from 1088 pixels and up)

 ### Font Sizes
-Number reprecenting standardized font sizes.
-Size 1 is biggest, 2 i one step lower etc.
+Number representing standardized font sizes.
+Size 1 is the biggest, 2 is one step lower etc.

 Each size number has one font-size for mobile and one for tablet and up.
 The tablet and up one is typically bigger.

-The sizes are specified in rem, and its pixel equivilent (assuming a root/body/html size of 16px) is represented in parenthezes.
+The sizes are specified in rem, and its pixel equivalent (assuming a root/body/html size of 16px) is represented in parentheses.

 | Name | Mobile | Tablet (and up) |
 |---|---|---|